• Skip to primary navigation

 Serve

-• Garnish salsa with a sprinkle of red chili flakes if desired.
+• Garnish salsa with ½ teaspoon red chili flakes if desired.
 Serve with a spoon for any accompanying dish.

 Store